HSC Voyager

-HSC Condor Voyager is a high-speed catamaran ferry operated by Brittany Ferries.
-Since being built in 2000, the vessel has borne the names Incat Tasmania, The Lynx and Normandie Express.
+Voyager is a high-speed catamaran ferry owned and operated by Brittany Ferries.
+Launched as Incat Tasmania in 2000 by Incat in Tasmania, Australia, she was first chartered to the Australian Trade and Investment Commission (Austrade) for the 2000 Summer Olympic Games, and later to Tranz Rail as The Lynx for the Interislander service.
+In 2005, she was chartered to Brittany Ferries as Normandie Express for services between Portsmouth and Cherbourg/Caen (Ouistreham), with the company then purchasing the ferry in 2007.
+In 2021, she was chartered to Condor Ferries as Condor Voyager for operations in the Channel Islands, before returning to Brittany Ferries in 2025 following their takeover of Condor, later renaming the vessel to Voyager.

 History

-Condor Voyager was built as Incat Tasmania at the Incat yards in Tasmania, Australia.
-Her first use was on charter to the Australian Trade Commission as a floating conference centre during the 2000 Summer Olympics in Sydney.
+Voyager was built as Incat Tasmania at the Incat yards in Tasmania, Australia.
+Her first use was on charter to the Australian Trade and Investment Commission (Austrade) as a floating conference centre during the 2000 Summer Olympics in Sydney.
 Later that year, she was chartered to Tranz Rail for its Interislander service between Picton and Wellington.
 She was renamed The Lynx for this service and remained on the route until 2003 when she was returned to Incat.